clojusc/clojure-protobuf/README.md

                              :email "alice@example.com"}))
 ```

-Makes some changes to the data and serialize to bytes:
+Make some changes to the data and serialize to bytes:

 ```clj
 (def b (-> alice